YuXinFan/json-parser/README.md

 Name | Stu.
 ID | Travis Stat.
 -----|---------|-------------
-YOUR NAME | YOUR ID | TRAVIS BUILD STATUS
+Fan Yuxin | 57881161 | TRAVIS BUILD STATUS

 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 Nowadays it has been widely used as format for configuration files, data exchange